 The Company has taken a proactive approach toward engaging and working with local indigenous and nonindigenous communities that would be impacted by the Pine Point Project.
 Engagement with the communities was initiated in 2017 and has continued with frequent notifications on project activities, meetings, open house presentations and employment and contracting opportunities.
+Since 2020, most interactions have been undertaken using online meeting tools to avoid physical contact.

-Both the Indigenous and non-Indigenous communities have expressed strong support for the Pine Point Project, with the objective of maximizing the economic benefits for local communities - specifically with a focus on employment and entrepreneurial opportunities throughout the various phases of this project.
+Both the Indigenous and non-Indigenous communities have expressed strong support for the Pine Point Project, with the objective of applying best practice environmental management and maximizing the economic benefits for local communities - specifically with a focus on employment and entrepreneurial opportunities throughout the various phases of this project.